absorensen/numbers_go_brrrr/m0_introduction/README.md

 # 👨🏼‍💻 Exercises and Teaching
 !!! warning "WSL"

     I recommend you do not use WSL on Windows.
-It makes GUI and GPU programming difficult.
+You can get it to work for if you have an Nvidia GPU, otherwise it seems to be either difficult or impossible.
+GUI and graphics programming (anything with a window you can interact with) is extremely slow.

 Sections indicated by 👨🏼‍💻 are recommended exercises if you want to really learn the topics in-depth or if you are following a course based on the material.